terraform-google-modules/terraform-google-scheduled-function/submodules/project_cleanup/function_source/README.md

 ## Required Permissions

-This Cloud Function must be run as a Service Account with the `owner` role at an organization level.
+This Cloud Function must be run as a Service Account with the `Organization Administrator` role.